ExCALIBUR-SysGenX/pdesoft/index.md

 ## Talks and posters

-To present a talk or poster at PDESoft 2024, use [form on the Talk/poster submission page](/submit/).
+To present a talk or poster at PDESoft 2024, use the [form on the Talk/poster submission page](/submit/).
 PDESoft 2024 will emphasise an open and inclusive atmosphere, and we encourage proposals from a diverse range of scientific areas and backgrounds.